-Award notifications generally go out in April and May.
+Award notifications generally go out early April.
 If you were selected for a scholarship, you will be notified via email.
 At this time, we do not notify students who didn’t receive a scholarship.
 If you do not hear from us before the end of the school year, unfortunately you were not selected for a scholarship.
 We encourage you to apply again next year.

 If you received a “scholarship” that money will be paid to you for the upcoming school year in two installments (unless stated otherwise), half in Fall and half in Spring.
 If you were selected for an “award”, those funds will be paid out during the Spring semester of the current year.